Wondering whether your website is meeting expectations or is the website not performing as it should be? How do you measure website performance?

 - Site Speed/Page Timings – Shows the longest and fastest loading pages/posts.
 You want the loading time to be under 6 seconds or people will get impatient and click away.
 There are several ways to rectify this so every page or post loads faster.

-Like an Indepth Critique of Your Website?
+Get an In-depth Critique of Your Website

 - Current Metrics